brillout-test/repage-test/docs/usage.md

 }
 ~~~

-`getPageHtml(repgae, uri)` can be called upon HTTP requests the server receives in order to return the HTML of the page matching the request's `uri`.
+`getPageHtml(repgae, uri)` can be called upon HTTP requests in order to return the HTML of the page matching the request's `uri`.
 This is the canonical way to render HTML-dynamic pages.

 You can run the code above yourself: